 Severe allergic reactions (anaphylaxis) after vaccination are extremely rare.
 If they occur, they do so within minutes of the injection.
-This is why we ask you to stay for at least 15 minutes after your vaccination.
+This is the reason we ask your child to stay for at least 15 minutes after your vaccination.
 The study staff are trained and equipped to recognise and treat anaphylaxis.